GuillermoOlmosDev/ibm-fullstack-course-notes/README.md

 ---

-## 📑 Module 1: Introduction to Computing and the Cloud
+## 📑 Module 1: Introduction to Computing and Software Engineering

 ### Key Concepts Learned Today
 * **SDLC:** I learned about the SDLC and its components, such as the SRS.